 Training Tips

-Keely Bond and Angela Pinson from Healthfocus Physiotherapy have put together a series of training tips for you before the event and on the day.
+Simone and the Healthfocus Team have put together a series of training tips for you before the event and on the day.

-There are options of 5km, 10km and 20km walks, to make sure you are prepared for your walk, and to avoid any injuries we recommend that you slowly start increasing your walking capacity now if you are not used to walking these distances!
+To make sure you are prepared for your chosen distance, and to avoid any injuries we recommend that you slowly start increasing your walking capacity now if you are not used to walking these distances!

 • Have a healthy breakfast 1-2 hours before the walk starts